ControlledChaos/bs-theme/README.md

 2. Text domain
    Find `bs-theme` and replace with the text domain of your theme.

+3. Theme prefix
+   Find `bst` and replace with the unique, lowercase theme prefix.
+This prefix is used for applied filters, stylesheet IDs, and admin page URIs, so the prefix may be followed by an underscore or a dash.
+Search for `bst_` and `bst-` to find the difference.

-3. Constant prefix
+4. Constant prefix
    Find `BST` and replace with the uppercase prefix of your theme.

-4. Author
+5. Author
    Find `Controlled Chaos Design <greg@ccdzine.com>` and replace with your name and email address or those of your organization.

-5. Header image
+6. Header image
    Find the default header image file, `default-header.jpg`, in the `assets/images/` directory and replace with your default image.

-6. Activation and deactivation
+7. Activation and deactivation
    Check the activation and deactivation classes, `includes/class-activate` and `includes/class-deactivate`, for sample methods.
 Remove or modify the samples as needed.

-7. README file
+8. README file
    Whether or not your theme will be kept in a version control repository, edit the content of the README file in the theme's root directory or delete it if it is not necessary.